 Environmental Consequences

-Loss of Biodiversity: Toxic environments drive countless species to extinction.
+Loss of Biodiversity: Toxic environments contribute to the extinction of many species.

 Key statistics to consider:

-Delhi ranked as the world’s most polluted capital in 2023.
+It was ranked as the most polluted capital city in the year 2023.

 While Delhi often takes the spotlight, cities worldwide are grappling with similar challenges: